This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Trusted Housesitters makes the process of asking for character references when you’re just starting out very simple, they even walk you through the process as you set up your profile.
 This is one of the most important steps in becoming a house sitter, so don’t forget it!

-4. Start looking for House Sits!
+4. Start Searching for House Sits!

 Now for the fun part!
 Once your profile is ready and raring to go, you can start searching for house sits!
 It’s really fun to just scroll through all of the available house sits in the world and see where you could possibly go.